This page is designed to give you an overview of how the Police Commissioner conducts her business and the key mechanisms for delivering her work.

 The Police and Crime Panel

-The Police and Crime Panel (PCP) scrutinise the work of the Police and Crime Commissioner (PCC) and make sure they are holding the Chief Constable to account and performing their role effectively.
+The Police and Crime Panel (PCP) scrutinise the work of the Police and Crime Commissioner (PCC) and make sure she is holding the Chief Constable to account and performing her role effectively.

 They are also responsible for addressing any complaints against the PCC.